KeckObservatory/RemoteObserving/README.md

 ## Test your Connection to Keck

 Only after your SSH key is successfully installed at Keck, you can test your system.
+You can see the status of your SSH Key approval and deployment by clicking "Manage Your Remote Observing SSH Key" on your Keck Observer Homepage (https://www2.keck.hawaii.edu/inst/PILogin/homepage.php)

+**--> Important! <--** SSH Keys are deployed on a time window based on your scheduled observing dates.
+This window is roughly several days before and a few days after observing.
+Check your Keck SSH Key Management page for exact deployment times.
+If you need to connect outside this window, contact your SA.

 From the directory where the Keck VNC software is installed (e.g. `~/RemoteObserving/`), run: